Lake Rules at Blackthorn Fishery

 No fish are to be introduced or taken off site, all fish remain the property of Blackthorn Fishery.
 Removal of fish is deemed as theft and will become a police matter.
 CCTV footage will be used as evidence.
 Please do not be aggrieved if asked to have your vehicle inspected

-Due to the close proximity of lodges to the waters edge, we cannot accept bookings for children under 12 years.
+Due to the close proximity of lodges to the waters edge, we cannot accept bookings for children under 8 years on Pines lake or under 12 years on Blackthorn main lake.

 Care of fish